Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Introduction

-The tangle approach is very general and highly flexible.
+{\bf What are the benefits of this approach?} The tangle approach is very general and highly flexible.
 Instead of assigning cluster memberships to individual objects, tangles characterize a cluster indirectly by a set of pointers.
 This flexible representation mitigates the problem of dealing with ambiguous cases and naturally entails a hierarchical structure.
 Tangles require as input only a collection of cuts of the dataset.
-By choosing these cuts we can both exploit the data structure and incorporate prior knowledge that we might have about our problem.
+When choosing these cuts, we can incorporate prior knowledge that we might have about our problem.
 We do not require a particular data representation.
-Quite the contrary: tangles can be applied out of the box to many different scenarios such as feature-based data, metric data, graph data and questionnaire data.
+Quite the contrary: tangles can be applied to many different scenarios such as feature-based data, metric data, graph data, and questionnaire data.
 For exemplary use cases see Sections~\ref{sec:use_case:binary}, Section~\ref{sec:use_case:graphs} and Section~\ref{sec:use_case:metric}.
-From a conceptual point of view, tangles resemble the boosting approach for classification, where one aggregates many weak classifiers, which are only slightly better than chance, to obtain a strong classifier.
-Tangles aggregate many ``weak'' bipartitions that contain a large chunk of a cluster on one side to obtain a holistic, ``strong'' view on the cluster structure of a dataset.
-The computational complexity of the tangle approach is composed of two parts, the one of constructing cuts in the pre-processing phase and the one of orienting the cuts in the main part of the algorithm.
-This main part of the algorithm is only linear in the number of data points.
-That means that given a simple way of constructing a set of cuts in the pre-processing phase, the whole approach is fast and also works for large scale datasets . \\
+From a conceptual point of view, tangles resemble the boosting approach for classification, where one aggregates many weak classifiers -- slightly better than chance -- to obtain a strong classifier.
+Tangles aggregate many ``weak'' cuts that contain a large chunk of a cluster on one side to obtain a holistic, ``strong'' view of the cluster structure of a dataset.
+The computational complexity of the tangle approach is composed of two parts: constructing cuts in the pre-processing phase and orienting the cuts in the central part of the algorithm.
+This central part of the algorithm is only linear in the number of data points.
+That means that given a simple way of constructing a set of cuts in the pre-processing phase, the whole approach is fast and works for large-scale datasets. \\

 {Our contributions} are as follows: